rwjames64/BrainSurge/README.md

 # BrainSurge

 ## Description
-This is a proof of concept for an educational portal to verify the feasability of creating the application using a Java based server.
+This is a proof of concept for a class project representing an educational portal to verify the feasability of creating the application using a Java based server.

 ## Key Classes
 ### src.edu.asu.teamq.brainsurge.RequestHandler